-For more information on early onset Parkinson’s, please visit the EPDA website.
+For more information on early onset Parkinson’s, please visit Parkinson’s Europe website.

 #UNITED for Parkinson’s: the race is on

 As part of a new campaign, United for Parkinson’s, Parkinson’s advocates are in a ‘hashtag race’ to spread their message as far and wide as possible

 Parkinson’s campaigners from around the world are taking part in a global “United Hashtag Race” which aims to spread an unprecedented amount of awareness about the condition.